-- 1. Promote a safe, supportive, orderly and stimulating school environment, supporting active teaching and learning for all students regardless of actual or perceived race, color, weight, national origin, ethnic group, religion, religious practice, disability, sexual orientation, gender or sex. - 2.
+- 1. Promote a safe, supportive, orderly and stimulating school environment, supporting active teaching and learning for all students regardless of actual or perceived race, creed, color, weight, height, religion, national origin, ethnic group, political affiliation, gender, sexual orientation, age, marital status, military status, veterans' status, disability, predisposing genetic characteristics, or the use of a recognized guide dog, hearing dog or service dog. - 2.
 Ensure that students and staff have the opportunity to communicate regularly with the principal and approach the principal for redress of grievances. - 3.
 Evaluate on a regular basis all instructional programs to ensure infusion of civility education in the curriculum. - 4.
 Support the development of and student participation in appropriate extracurricular activities. - 5.
 Provide support in the development of the code of conduct, when called upon.
 Disseminate the code of conduct and antiharassment policies. - 6.
 Be responsible for enforcing the code of conduct and ensuring that all cases are resolved promptly and fairly. - 7.
 Model civil and respectful behavior at all times. - 8.
-Address issues of discrimination and harassment, or any situation that threatens the emotional or physical health or safety of any student, school employee or any person who is lawfully on school property or at a school function. - 9.
-Address personal biases that may prevent equal treatment of all students and staff. - 10.
+Address issues of discrimination and harassment, or any situation that threatens the emotional or physical health or safety of any student, school employee or any person who is lawfully on school property or at a school function.

+- 9. Address personal biases that may prevent equal treatment of all students and staff. - 10.
 Report incidents of discrimination and harassment that are witnessed or otherwise brought to their attention in a timely manner.